Sakchai/Expenses/README.md

 # Expense Tracker
 expenses tracker is a simple website that allows you to keep track of your expenses and give you an overall view about what you are spending money on using C#, .NET core 8.0, JWT, Identity, React js

+## Give a Star! :star:

+   If you like or are using this project to learn or start your solution, please give it a star.
+Thanks!
+   Or if you're feeling really generous, we now support GitHub sponsorships - see the button above.

 ## Installation
 To install ExpenseTracker, follow these steps: